lopes/logbook/content/2024-mitre-attack-101-bridging-gap.md

 Some crucial advice applies in this context.  <mark>Avoid attempting to implement countermeasures against every technique, and recognize the impracticality of achieving perfect coverage over a technique.</mark>  If you've grasped the basics, you'll comprehend why.

 Starting simple with MITRE ATT&CK is perfectly acceptable, supported by available materials (as previously presented in this post).
 However, from day one, it's essential to have a clear understanding of how to leverage this data.
 Mere mapping without practical application may lead to a sense of futile effort.
-This, in turn, could result in the creation of incorrect mappings, leading to misinformation -—a situation more detrimental than a lack of information.
+This, in turn, could result in the creation of incorrect mappings, leading to misinformation --a situation more detrimental than a lack of information.
 Actively use this data to define and prioritize actions, incorporating it into regular syncs with the team.
 While there's no harm in starting small (I, myself, am a huge fan of MVPs), maintain consistency and robustness in your approach.
 Map and actively use the data; you'll find it beneficial, and improvements will naturally follow.